KamiSempai/NinePatchBuildUtils/README.md

 NinePatchBuildUtils
 ==========
-Utils to provide easy way of creation NinePatchDrawable from any Drawable.
+Utility that provide easy creation of NinePatchDrawable from any Drawable.

 ## Usage
 ### NinePatchBuilder